M.S. in Forensic Sciences - Forensic Chemistry/Toxicology

 Degree Requirements -

-- Satisfactory completion of a minimum of 30 graduate credit hours
+- Satisfactory completion of a minimum of 30 graduate credit hours for thesis track.

 - Satisfactory completion of a thesis, research project, or comprehensive examination